Woopra/browser-tracker/README.md

 avatar - Which is a URL link to a visitor avatar
 But you can define any attribute you like and have that detail passed from within the visitor live stream data when viewing Woopra.

-Note that if you wish to identify a visitor without sending a tracking event, you can call the function push().
+Note that if you wish to identify a visitor without sending a tracking event, you can call the function `push()`.
+`push()` also accepts a callback function as a parameter.

 ```javascript
 woopra.identify('email', 'johndoe@mybusiness.com').push();